 An internal grants manual is a valuable tool for grants staff to develop.
 It can outline office policies and procedures.
-An office may wish to maintain detailed, crossreferenced files such as agency files, constituent files by county, and tracking records.

-With reductions in federal programs, congressional grants specialists may wish to suggest other funding possibilities to their constituents as alternatives and supplements to federal grants.

-A bibliography of books useful for grants staff and constituents is included.
+With reductions in federal programs, grants specialists may suggest other funding sources to their constituents, such as private or corporate foundations, as alternatives or supplements to federal grants.
+A list of sources useful for grants staff is included.